ZM XMAG2 105 elementów - magnetic toy

 - The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-- Potential hazard associated with microscopic parts of magnets are risky, when accidentally ingested, which is crucial in the context of children's health.
-Additionally, tiny parts of these devices have the potential to be problematic in medical diagnosis in case of swallowing.
+- Health risk associated with microscopic parts of magnets can be dangerous, if swallowed, which is crucial in the context of children's health.
+Furthermore, miniscule components of these devices can hinder the diagnostic process in case of swallowing.

 Neodymium magnets can become demagnetized at high temperatures.